LatticeQCD/AnalysisToolbox/docs_src/glossary/latqcdtools.interfaces.HotQCD.md

 `loadDens(densFile, confID, lp, inTable=None) -> dict`

 Allows reading of output from C. Schmidt's Dense code.
-The Dense code produces measurements of various operators relevant calculating conserved charge fluctuations.
+The Dense code produces measurements of various operators relevant for calculating conserved charge fluctuations.
 We store as a dictionary indexed by confID, which lets us conveniently combine data when there are multiple dense files per configuration.
 Here we update the table inTable for the new read-in, which yields outTable.
 Only supports Nf=2+1 configurations for the time being.